N.Y.C. Mayhem: Musical style and legacy

-Straight Ahead are considered a hardcore punk band, more specifically, their work as N.Y.C.
-Mayhem has been categorised as the subgenre thrashcore and some of their songs as an early form of death metal. whereas their post-1986 work is considered crossover thrash.
-The band's earliest influences were Black Sabbath, Iron Maiden, Metallica and Judas Priest However, in the following years, they became one of the earliest bands to blur the lines between punk rock and heavy metal, with their style being just as much indebted to extreme metal bands like Venom and Slayer as it was to Void, Necros and Negative Approach.
+N.Y.C.
+Mayhem are considered a hardcore punk and thrashcore band. some of their songs as an early form of death metal.
+The band's earliest influences were Black Sabbath, Iron Maiden, Metallica and Judas Priest.
+However, in the following years, they became one of the earliest bands to blur the lines between punk rock and heavy metal, with their style being just as much indebted to extreme metal bands like Venom and Slayer as it was to Void, Necros and Negative Approach.
 The band have also been cited as referring to their own music as "deathcore" as early as 1985.
 Bernard Doe of Metal Forces magazine referred to them as "the fastest band around".

-Straight Ahead (specifically their output as N.Y.C.
-Mayhem) was a significant influence on Stormtroopers of Death, as well as the genres of death metal, grindcore and black metal due to early use of death growls and heavy riffing on tracks from 1985's "We Stand" such as "Necropolis (City Of The Dead)" and "Deathwish".
+N.Y.C.
+Mayhem was a significant influence on Stormtroopers of Death, as well as the genres of death metal, grindcore and black metal due to early use of death growls and heavy riffing on tracks from 1985's We Stand such as "Necropolis (City Of The Dead)" and "Deathwish".
 Jeffrey Walker of English band Carcass has cited N.Y.C.
-Mayhem as a major influence on the band's early grindcore sound, Shane Embury (later of Napalm Death) and Mitch Dickinson (later of Heresy)'s band Warhammer were heavily influenced by N.Y.C.
-Mayhem's early demo tapes, according to Matt Olivo of grindcore band Repulsion, N.Y.C.
-Mayhem were one of the bands that inspired them to play at the speed they did and American grindcore band Brutal Truth covered Straight Ahead's song "White Clam Sauce" on their 2011 album "End Time".
+Mayhem as a major influence on the band's early grindcore sound.
+Shane Embury (later of Napalm Death) and Mitch Dickinson (later of Heresy)'s band Warhammer were heavily influenced by N.Y.C.
+Mayhem's early demo tapes.
+According to Matt Olivo of grindcore band Repulsion, N.Y.C.
+Mayhem were one of the bands that inspired them to play at the speed they did.
 Charlie Benante of Anthrax has said that the first time that he ever heard blast beats was from one of N.Y.C.
 Mayhem's demo tapes, inspiring him to learn the technique himself.
-Heavy metal band Prong played their first gig on November 23, 1986, in support of Straight Ahead and Nausea.
 Tom Capone, guitarist of Quicksand, has cited N.Y.C.
 Mayhem as one of his favorite bands in the world.